 - Analyze posted comments about your product to determine whether they have a positive or negative tone.

 - Guess how much a user might spend on a given day, given his spending history.

 Please see this large scale deep learning Slide Share by Jeff Dean for more information.

 To learn more about how machine learning works for search engines, please read Google’s research publications.

 How does Machine Learning & AI affect SEO?

-I think one of the most important questions to ask here is this: Does machine learning and artificial intelligence affect SEO in a negative or positive way?
+I think one of the most important questions to ask here is this: Does machine learning and artificial intelligence effect SEO in a negative or positive way?
 My philosophy on this may be different than other people in the SEO world, but personally I believe this helps us.
 If you are using White-Hat SEO techniques, you shouldn’t have any reason that you’re not ranking on Google.
-Optimizing onsite and generating great, sharable, user engaging content is what Google really wants to see.
+Optimizing onsite and generating great, sharable, user-engaging content is what Google really wants to see.
 The rest should not be manipulated.
 It may take you a while to rank, but let it come naturally.
 This is what will help ensure your ranking to be static in Google.
 Remember, Google doesn’t like Spam!

 The only specific negative I see in this is that eventually, Google’s algorithm may grow at a pace that even Google developers cannot keep up with what it is doing.
 At this point, we would have to work on generating experiments as to what ranking factors truly matter to Google’s brain.
-We may eventually finding that SEO & site optimization are much more difficult than we could anticipate.
+We may eventually find that SEO & site optimization is much more difficult than we could anticipate.
 This also means that it could become easier.
 In my opinion, it’s easier to give users exactly what they’re looking for than to give search engines exactly what they’re looking for.
-If you have great content and a great user experience, I wouldn’t worry as much about what Google wants.
+If you have great content and great user experience, I wouldn’t worry as much about what Google wants.
 Your customers will be happy!
 And well, customers being happy is never a bad thing.